Fresh Home Office Ideas for Small Spaces

 Working from home means that you need to think about how you present yourself at video calls.
 There are a few simple things you can experiment with to look more professional.

-(Source: Printful’s Mockup Generator)
+(Source: Printful’s Design Maker)

 Every time you show up on a call in your branded shirt or sipping from your company coffee mug, you’ll be subtly reminding your team, partners, or customers that you mean business.
 Another great option is to use a virtual background with your company name or logo.